digital-blueprint/handbook/docs/relay/howtos/keycloak_audience.md

----
-title: Setting an Audience in Keycloak
+# Setting an Audience in Keycloak
----

 To prevent access tokens issued by the same Keycloak server, but meant for other services, to be used with our API Gateway we can set an "Audience" for the